KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws4-html-attributes/3input.md

 1. In Atom, find the "Contact" section in your _index.html_ and add a new line after the paragraph element.

 1. We want to display a label so people know to put their email address in the input.
 Labels have their own HTML element, `<label>`.
 Add a `<label>` tag.
-Between the opening and closing `<label>` tag, add text for the label, such as "Email:".
+Between the opening and closing `<label>` tag, add text for the label, such as "Email".

   {% hint style="info" %}
 Using a `label` for HTML input is best practice for assistive technologies.
 Labels help describe the input control to provide correct semantics and also helps apply focus on the input control automatically.